 After preparing your certified copies, the Office of Vital Records will forward your copies, your check, and your request to the Tennessee Secretary of State.
 The Secretary of State will apply the apostille and return your documents to you as directed in your request.

-- I need a copy of my birth certificate to apply for a passport.
-Should I get a long form birth certificate or a short form birth certificate?
+- I need a copy of my birth certificate to apply for a passport, what do i need?

 - I just gave birth to a son/daughter in a hospital.
-When will a certified copy of his/her birth certificate be available?
+When will a certified copy of thier birth certificate be available?

 - I am the legal guardian of a child.
-May I request his/her birth certificate?
+May I request thier birth certificate?

 - I was given a mother’s copy of my baby’s birth certificate at the hospital.
 Can it be used for legal purposes?